kylrth/kylrth.github.io/content/post/québec/index.md

 ## Certificat d'Acceptation du Quebec (CAQ) and Canadian visas

 As soon as we were sure I'd be able to study at UdeM, I submitted my application for the CAQ.
 This is a requirement for all students and temporary workers looking to enter Québec, *in addition* to the permit issued by the Canadian federal government.
 Normally, you are required to receive your CAQ before applying for the Canadian study permit, but due to COVID-19 I was allowed to apply as long as I submitted proof that I had *applied* for the CAQ.
-Both of these processes worked out for me without any issues.
+Both of these processes worked out for me without any issues.{{% sidenote %}}There's a really useful [Reddit thread](https://www.reddit.com/r/ImmigrationCanada/comments/rtdus4/megathread_processing_times_temporary_resident/) ([Libreddit](https://libreddit.kylrth.com/r/ImmigrationCanada/comments/rtdus4/megathread_processing_times_temporary_resident/)) where people share how long they had to wait for their permits to come back.{{% /sidenote %}}

 This isn't very clear on the Canadian immigration website, but as a US citizen the study permit is the only documentation you need to enter Canada (apart from your passport of course).
 You do not need an electronic travel authorization (eTA) or visitor visa.

 If my wife had wanted a work permit, she would have applied for the CAQ and submitted her Canadian work permit application with mine.
 My wife and daughter did not need to apply for any permit beforehand, because they qualified as "reuniting with family" and were issued a visitor permit on arrival.
 I'll explain more about that in the next section.

 **UPDATE 2022-02-08**: We now wish we had applied for my wife to get a work visa, because being here on just an extended visitor permit means she doesn't have a Social Insurance Number (SIN), can't put her name on a Canadian bank account, doesn't get any credit history in Canada, and can't sign up for the Communauto car share service.
 She also won't be able to take the free French courses that are sponsored by the Québec government for immigrants.
 On top of that, her status as an extended visitor complicates things everywhere we have to prove Canadian immigration status.
 Finally, there's the obvious fact that having a work permit would give her the flexibility to find a job if she wanted.

+**UPDATE 2022-09-03**: I've now converted my program into a PhD, which meant that I need to apply for a new CAQ.
+This is because, unlike the Canadian study permit, the CAQ is program-specific.
+I'm still waiting to get my renewed study permit which I applied for back in April, but I'll be able to use that study permit during my PhD.

 ## crossing the border